-In this article, we talk about what is eSports, why is it so popular in western countries and whether or not, Indian gamers will ever reach standards as high as their Chinese/Western counterparts.
+In this article, we talk about what eSports is, why it is so prevalent in Western countries and whether or not Indian gamers will ever reach standards as high as their Chinese/Western counterparts.

-eSports is video games played competitively on a scale as high as international, typically by pro players.
-Millions of amateur gamers around the world enjoy watching them, online or in physical stadiums.
+eSports are video games played competitively on a scale as high as international, typically by pro players.
+Millions of amateur gamers worldwide enjoy watching them online or in physical stadiums.

 This large number of players, spectators and frequent competitions have put eSports at par with any other traditional sport.

-As a developing country, India has been lagging behind in eSports.
-Major factors being, poor internet connectivity, high priced computer peripherals (GPU, CPU, RAM) and a general public image that video games are somehow ‘harmful’ or ‘no do-gooders’.
+As a developing country, India has been lagging in eSports.
+Major factors are poor internet connectivity, high-priced computer peripherals (GPU, CPU, RAM) and a general public image that video games are somehow ‘harmful’ or ‘no do-gooders’.

 However, the image has been changing now.

-We have about 10 million serious PC gamers and at least 30% of our youth engages in online gaming at least once a day.
-India had an estimated 198 million mobile gamers in 2015 which is projected to reach about 1.2 billion in 2030.
+We have about 10 million serious PC gamers, and at least 30% of our youth engage in online gaming at least once daily.
+India had an estimated 198 million mobile gamers in 2015, and it is projected to reach about 1.2 billion in 2030.

-There have been a lot of new competitions popping in major cities like Delhi and Bangalore and even colleges now host gaming events during their annual fests.
+There have been many new competitions in major cities like Delhi and Bangalore, and even colleges now host gaming events during their annual fests.

-IIIT, Delhi, for example, hosted a PUBG Mobile event at its annual fest last month.
-Dew Arena is a league that is organised for major eSports titles and is ran on the ESL India website.
+IIT Delhi, for example, hosted a PUBG Mobile event at its annual fest last month.
+Dew Arena is a league organised for major eSports titles and runs on the ESL India website.
 Frequent FIFA and CS: GO events take place at local gaming cafes.

-Indian gaming startups like GamingMonk organise weekly online competitions which offer cash prizes in addition to providing monthly or yearly leaderboards comparing gamers across the nation.
+Indian gaming startups like GamingMonk organise weekly online competitions that offer cash prizes and provide monthly or yearly leaderboards comparing gamers across the nation.

 Pro-gaming isn’t your only opportunity to make money out of gaming.
-Gaming has also evolved into a spectator sport with many gamers and pro teams like JAGS and CarryMinati streaming gameplay, doing game reviews and more on popular platforms like YouTube and Twitch, while making a significant amount of money through donations alone.
+Gaming has also evolved into a spectator sport with many gamers and pro teams like JAGS and CarryMinati streaming gameplay, doing game reviews and more on popular platforms like YouTube and Twitch while making significant money through donations alone.

-With about two million eSports viewers in India — a number which is expected to grow five times by 2021 — eSports can also provide with an excellent advertising platform for a lot of companies.
+With about two million eSports viewers in India, which is expected to grow five times by 2021, eSports can also provide an excellent advertising platform for many companies.

-Gaming Cafes also seem to have a lot of potential in India, especially in Tier 2 cities where a significant number of gamers don’t have access to proper hardware.
+Gaming Cafes also seem to have a lot of potential in India, especially in Tier 2 cities where many gamers don’t have access to proper hardware.

-American tech giant NVIDIA estimates that there’s potential for about 10-15,000 gaming cafes in India, which can provide employment to around 75,000 people.
+American tech giant NVIDIA estimates there’s potential for about 10-15,000 gaming cafes in India, which can employ around 75,000 people.